 I was looking for a paint brush to make a different project when I found this plastic fork and immediately got inspired!
-This was a fast fun and totally cute project.
+This was a fast fun and totally cute Christmas tree craft project.
 My son loved it and it could easily be switched to a wreath , just draw one instead of a tree in step 2.
 Have fun!

 - Gather your materials.
 You will need a plastic fork, a paint brush, a plate, red and green paint , a marker and an old grocery bag or other paper.